victronenergy/dbus-acsystem/README.md

 /Ac/NumberOfPhases       <--- Number of phases
 /Ac/Out/Lx/I             <--- Total current drawn on output /Ac/Out/Lx/P             <--- Total power drawn on output

+/Dc/0/Voltage     <--- A representative DC voltage as measured by the RS units /Dc/0/Current     <--- The total current drawn (negative) or charged (positive) /Dc/0/Power       <--- The total power drawn or charged /Soc              <--- State of charge, according to the RS units

 /Devices/x/Service     <--- List of service/instances that make up this service /Devices/x/Instance